nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 This stage went smoothly and I didn't encounter any issue which I was happy to cut it short to the **Final Stage**

-# Stage 5: Automate deployment using Github Action
+# Stage 5: Automate deployment using Github Actions

 The goal of this stage is to transform my app into a ready-to-deploy application that can be use by anyone